Integralist/Style-Guides/JavaScript Style Guide.md

 Instead you should have any modules(HTML) within your page/web application that will be dynamically updated placed inside separate template files which you load into memory using AJAX and then process the templates by passing in the relevant data and once rendered you can insert the template into the DOM.

-There are many templating libraries available but I prefer to use [Hogan.js](http://twitter.github.com/hogan.js/) which is modelled from [Mustache](https://github.com/janl/mustache.js#readme).
+There are many templating libraries available but we use [Hogan.js](http://twitter.github.com/hogan.js/) which is modelled from [Mustache](https://github.com/janl/mustache.js#readme).

 Here follows is an example of a template and how to render it using Hogan…